RoboterHund/kitsune-numbers/README.md

 The available operations are:

 	add subtract multiply divide modulo
+	power*
 	truncate floor ceiling
 	abs negate inverse
 	compare

+*Rational exponents: limited precision, negative base not supported, not suited for large degree roots.

 Possible conversion (to and from) are: